-When you quit drinking, you suffer some changing emotions and even lingering depression as your body adjusts to sobriety.
-However, depression after quitting drinking is temporary.
-You shouldn’t let it alter your pursuit of quality of life in early recovery.
+When you quit drinking, you may experience sudden changes in emotions and even depression as your body adjusts to sobriety.
+However, depression after quitting drinking is only temporary.
+You shouldn’t let depression alter your pursuit of peace and contentment in early recovery.
 After all, enjoying your life sober is how your brain adapts to normal functioning again and starts producing more of your natural feel-good chemicals.

 The term “dry drunk” is not a legitimate diagnosis.
-However, when you suffer depression and other ill emotions after new sobriety, you hear people saying these words.
-So what does this mean, to be “dry drunk?”
-Why do these feelings threaten your recovery through potential relapse?
+However, when you suffer depression and other negative emotions after newly-achieved sobriety, you hear people using this term.
+So what does this mean to be “dry drunk?”

-These words refer to the mixed emotions you experience in your early days in treatment and for some time after that.
-They include emotional outbursts, anger, withdrawal from family and friends, self-pity, and inability to cope.
-You still experience denial about your treatable symptoms and a negative attitude in your daily life.
+You may still experience denial about your treatable symptoms and a negative attitude in your daily life.
 Some people cover this insecurity of early recovery by trying to act self-assured or even flaunting their sobriety in grandiosity.

-Therapists do not like the term “dry drunk.”
-It discounts your hard work in treatment.
+Therapists dislike the term “dry drunk” because it discounts your hard work in treatment.
 To get past this negativity, seek additional support or help through your treatment program.

 Talk to your medical care provider about your depression and recent negative feelings.
 Never look down on yourself for needing additional treatment, as you worked so hard to get where you are.
 You are a human with very human needs.
 You can get through your depression after quitting drinking.
 Asking your rehab center for a depression treatment program is an excellent way to start.